Colors of the Wind: Background and composition

 Vanessa Williams was chosen to perform "Colors of the Wind" due to the success of her Grammy Award-nominated single "Save the Best for Last".
-Williams' cover is an adult contemporary pop song which omits the opening lyrics of the original version of the track.
+Williams' cover is a pop song which omits the opening lyrics of the original version of the track.
 The cover features Bill Miller playing the Native American flute.
 Scott Mendelson of Forbes wrote "The practice of having what amounts to a radio-friendly pop version of a given Disney song for a new Disney movie is of course an old tradition going back at least to" Celine Dion and Peabo Bryson's cover of the title track of Beauty and the Beast (1991); Mendelson noted that this practice was continued with Williams' version of "Colors of the Wind" and Demi Lovato's rendition of "Let It Go" from Frozen (2013).
 According to Mendelson, Williams' cover "was considered an 'all is forgiven' note" following the removal of her Miss America title.
-It was also included on Williams' re-released third album, The Sweetest Days.
+The cover was produced by Keith Thomas, who also arranged it with musician Robbie Buchanan.
+It was a commercial success, reaching number four on the Billboard Hot 100 chart and reaching number two on the Adult Contemporary chart, almost close to become Williams' second single to top this chart.
+It was also included the 1995 re-release of her third studio album, The Sweetest Days (1994).

-On the Spanish version of the single included as B-side, Williams sings the song in Spanish with a strong English accent.
+Williams performed a Spanish version of the song which was included as the single's b-side.
 The Spanish version of the song featured in the film was sung by Mexican singer and actress Susana Zabaleta.

+At the Grammy Awards in 1996, the song received a Grammy Award nomination for Best Female Pop Vocal Performance.